MicrosoftDocs/PowerShell-Docs/reference/3.0/PSScheduledJob/Set-JobTrigger.md

 2          AtStartup            True
 ```

-The second command uses the Get-JobTrigger cmdlet to get the AtStartup job trigger of the Inventory job.
-The command uses the TriggerID parameter to identify the job trigger.
-A pipeline operator (|) sends the job trigger to the  **Set-JobTrigger** cmdlet which changes it to a weekly job trigger that runs every four weeks on Monday at midnight.
-The command uses the **Passthru** parameter to return the trigger after the change.

 ```powershell
 Get-JobTrigger -Name Inventory -TriggerId 2 | Set-JobTrigger -Weekly -WeeksInterval 4 -DaysOfWeek Monday -At "12:00 AM"
 ```